 BS 3614 Comparative Anatomy

 The study of the similarities of anatomy and phylogenetic relationships.
 Three hours of lecture and two hours of laboratory per week.
-Prerequisites: BS 1111 and BS 1113 or BS 1214 and BS 1224.
+Prerequisites: BS 1111, BS 1113 and BS 1154.
 Fall, odd years.

 BS 3714 Anatomy and Physiology II